 These Heart Shaped Chocolate Chip Cookies are the perfect little treat for Valentine’s Day!
 Soft & chewy chocolate chip cookies cut to the shape of a heart.
 They are perfect to give to loved ones, or to make with your kids to hand out in school!

-This cookie dough doesn't require any chill time, so you can whip up a batch of these heart cookies in less than 30 minutes.
+This cookie dough doesn’t require any chill time, so you can whip up a batch of these heart cookies in less than 30 minutes.
+I make these with a cookie cutter, so it’s easy and you get the perfect heart every single time.
+No more worrying about what they will look like after you bake them!
+Add in some festive sprinkles and you truly have the cutest cookies ever.

 If you want more cute Valentine’s day dessert ideas, you should definitely check out my chocolate-covered graham crackers, or my red velvet brownies with cream cheese frosting!